ibexa/documentation-user/docs/publishing.md

     ![Approval timeline](img/approval_timeline.png "Approval timeline")

-    You can find list of all drafts in the **Administrator User** menu.
+    You can find the list of all drafts in the **Administrator User** menu.

     ![Administrator User list of all Drafts](img/drafts_admin_user.png "Administrator User list of all Drafts")

-    List of your drafts is located in **My Dashboard**.
-You can access it by clickin on eZ icon located in the top left corner of Back Office.
+    The list of your drafts is located in **My Dashboard**.
+You can access it by clicking on eZ icon located in the top left corner of Back Office.

     ![Dashboard list of your Drafts](img/drafts_my_dashboard.png "Dashboard list of your Drafts")